zulfadz/the-plain/_posts/2022-05-13-infinite-set-natural.md

 ---
 layout: post
-title: "Infinite sets, which does not overlap, which forms the whole natural numbers"
+title: "Infinite sets, which do not overlap, which form the whole natural numbers"
 comments: true
 description: "analysis"
 keywords: "math, analysis"